adit299/android_interval_timer/PRIVACY-POLICY.md

  <hr style="border:1px solid gray">

 If you find any security vulnerability that has been inadvertently caused by us, or have any question regarding how the app protects your privacy, please send us an email or post a discussion on GitHub, and we will surely try to fix it/help you.

-Yours sincerely,
-Adit Krishnan and Adam Rust.